 These lovely trees have been made by Lorna in Scotland.
-We love seeing your models and crafts, so do share pictures with us using the tag #yptelearning

 Make a tree frog catching game

 Many brightly coloured tree frogs live in the rainforest.
 They catch insects to eat on the end of their long, sticky tongues.

 Paint the toilet roll in a bright colour and add patterns.
 Flatten one end of the tube and use tape to attach a length of string, before gluing the end shut.
 Add legs cut from cardboard.
 Feed the string through the tube and make a "fly" attached to the end using a bottle top, badge, or small, weighted item, such as a coin, with paper wings glued on.